IlmarsKuht/Website/README.md

 # Personal Product list website by Ilmārs Kuhtarkis

-**docker-compose absolute file paths need to be adjusted and npm installed, afterward "docker-compose up" and page is open in Localhost:3000**
+**docker-compose absolute file paths need to be adjusted and npm installed, afterward in terminal can use the command "docker-compose up" and page will open in Localhost:3000**

 **Webpage consists of**
  - **React, SASS for frontend**